 Impact on Indefinite Pronouns

 These shifts in pronoun usage have implications for indefinite pronouns as well.
-For example, when referring to someone whose gender is unknown or unspecified, it's now common to use "they" instead of defaulting to "he" or "she."
+Take this: when referring to someone whose gender is unknown or unspecified, it's now common to use "they" instead of defaulting to "he" or "she."
 This practice promotes inclusivity and avoids making assumptions about someone's gender identity.

 Indefinite pronouns like "everyone" and "someone" can also be used in conjunction with the singular "they" to create more inclusive language.
-For example, instead of saying "Everyone should bring his own lunch," you could say "Everyone should bring their own lunch."
+Here's one way to look at it: instead of saying "Everyone should bring his own lunch," you could say "Everyone should bring their own lunch."
 This avoids assuming that everyone identifies as male and ensures that all individuals feel included and respected.

 Tips and Expert Advice on Using "Everyone" Correctly